AliSoftware/alisoftware.github.io/_posts/2015-09-20-thinking-in-swift-2.md

 One problem with the code we used so far is that we still create a `ListItem` (and include it in the final array) even if we have incorrect input data.
 So if some of those `NSDictionary` entries are invalid, we end up corrupting our output array too by still having those empty `ListItem()` objects in it that don't really mean anything.

+More importantly, we are still killing some ponies 🐴 as we are still using `NSURL!` and our code path still allows us to create `ListItem` instances that don't have an `NSURL` (`item.url` not affected if we don't have a valid `"url"` key) and that would crash our code if we try to access such an invalid `NSURL!`.

 To solve this, we can instead make our transform return a `nil` `ListItem` if the input is invalid, which we seem more appropriate than a corrupted/empty `ListItem`.

 ```swift